r3eckon/BNG-BeamLegalRacing/README.md

 Config files are found in the zip files for each vehicle.

-Values separated by commas are interpreted as random ranges.
+Values separated by commas are interpreted as random ranges or choices.

-Works with wager, rep, laps and enemyRisk.
+Works with wager, rep, laps and enemyRisk, enemyModel and enemyConfig.

+This is used to create randomized races that still use the same path.
+Used to make the endless "hero" race league more interesting.

 ### UI Modding
 Part Images can be added to enhance the UX of the part shop.